 - Candidates must have proper identification to gain admission to the Test Center.
 Failure to provide appropriate identification at the time of the examination is considered a missed appointment.
 There will be no refund of examination fees. - Examinations are proprietary.
 No cameras, notes, paper, recorders, pagers, or cellular/smartphones are allowed in the testing room.
-Possession of a cellular/smart phone or other electronic devices is strictly prohibited and will result in dismissal from the examination. - No calculators are allowed. - No guests, visitors or family members are allowed in the testing room or reception areas.
+Possession of a cellular/smart phone or other electronic devices is strictly prohibited and will result in dismissal from the examination. - Test takers will be asked to undergo a metal detection wanding inspection as part of the security - No calculators are allowed. - No guests, visitors or family members are allowed in the testing room or reception areas.